MohanasundaramA/MedBot/README.md

 │\
 ├── requirements.txt

-* `calendar.py`
+* `calendar.py` </br>
-    >Handles integration with the Google Calendar API to manage appointments.
+    Handles integration with the Google Calendar API to manage appointments.
 It provides methods for authentication, retrieving existing events, and inserting new appointments into the calendar.

-* `constants.py`
+* `constants.py` </br>
-    >Initializes the embedding model and the LLM model.
+   Initializes the embedding model and the LLM model.

-* `vectorStore.py`
+* `vectorStore.py` </br>
-    >Handles the extraction of data from documents and stores it in a vector database (Faiss).
+    Handles the extraction of data from documents and stores it in a vector database (Faiss).

-* `medgpt.py`
+* `medgpt.py` </br>
-    >Responsible for generating medical advice and treatment plans using an LLM model with Retrieval-Augmented Generation (RAG) to fetch necessary context.
+    Responsible for generating medical advice and treatment plans using an LLM model with Retrieval-Augmented Generation (RAG) to fetch necessary context.

-* `database.py`
+* `database.py` </br>
-    >Initializes and manages the SQLAlchemy object for database interactions.
+    Initializes and manages the SQLAlchemy object for database interactions.

-* `insertDataToDB.py`
+* `insertDataToDB.py` </br>
-    >Populates the database with initial data for doctors and patients when setting up the system.
+    Populates the database with initial data for doctors and patients when setting up the system.

-* `main.py`
+* `main.py` </br>
-    >Defines the Flask server, sets up CORS, and provides API endpoints for interacting with patients and doctors.
+    Defines the Flask server, sets up CORS, and provides API endpoints for interacting with patients and doctors.

-* `models.py`
+* `models.py` </br>
-    >Defines the database models for Doctors and Patients.
+    Defines the database models for Doctors and Patients.

-* `utils.py`
+* `utils.py` </br>
-    >Provides utility functions for tasks related to appointment booking, finding specialists, and interacting with the calendar.
+    Provides utility functions for tasks related to appointment booking, finding specialists, and interacting with the calendar.

 ## Prerequisites: